 The unit of measurement for credit purposes is the semester hour.
 One semester hour represents the credit earned in a lecture course that is scheduled for one class hour per week for 16 weeks.
 For laboratory work, two class hours per week in the laboratory are required for a single semester hour of credit.
 For shop work or clinical hours, three hours in the shop or clinic per week are required for a single hour of credit.
 For Work-Based Learning and internships, ten hours per week are required for a single hour of credit.
 Generally, a student should spend two clock hours in preparation for one class hour.

 Semester Course Load

 Students taking 12 credit hours or more are considered full-time students; students with 9-11 credit hours are considered 3/4 time, and students with 6-8 credit hours are considered 1/2 time.
-Students with less than six credit hours are less than half time.
+Students with less than six credit hours are fewer than half time.

 Special/visiting students normally will not be allowed to take more than 15 credit hours without declaring a major.
 Exceptions to this must be approved by the Dean of Student Services.
 Exceptions will be made only with sufficient justification and documentation.